Stake US

 Important: Some operators have preemptively exited due to regulatory concerns.

-Both states currently show "Legal uncertainty" for sweepstakes casino availability.
-Virginia currently shows legal uncertainty, while Maryland shows legal uncertainty.
+Both states currently show "Available" for sweepstakes casino availability.
+Virginia currently shows available, while Maryland shows available.
 Check both state guides before registering because operator access and state notes can change.

 The minimum gambling age in Virginia is 21 years old, while in Maryland it's 21 years old.
 Both states have the same age requirement.